acg-team/STR_population_structure/README.md

 ## 2. Key Components of the Pipeline

 All core analysis scripts are located in the `scripts/` directory.
-The pipeline includes:

-- STR matrix construction and filtering
-- Cross-dataset STR overlap and batch-effect filtering
-- Population structure analysis (PCA, unsupervised clustering)
-- Supervised population assignment (Random Forest, Naive Bayes)
-- Directional NMF for STR-based admixture inference
-- Characterization of ancestry-informative STR signatures2.
-STR Matrices and Overlap Between Datasets

 ### STR Matrices and Overlap Between Datasets

 #### STR Matrix Construction
+`preprocess_vcfs.py`
 Scripts convert EnsembleTR or HipSTR VCFs into per-chromosome and genome-wide STR matrices.

 Main steps: